andrew-johnson-4/andrew-johnson-4/README.md

 * Bootstrap Compiler 🥳🎉🎁

-The bootstrap compiler implements eval-soft.
-The compiler will be considered complete when it can be shown that no valid program sent to eval-soft will crash or return a non-normal result.
-The one exception to this rule is Stack Overflow, which is a defined behavior with a non-normal result.

 ### My TODO List

 * (λ☶ VERSION 1.0) Distribute bootstrapped compiler with `cargo install` instead of hosted compiler